Lars Nootbaar Player Props: Cardinals vs. Cubs

-After batting .262 with a double, a home run, five walks and two RBI in his past 10 games, Lars Nootbaar and the St. Louis Cardinals take on the Chicago Cubs (who will hand the ball to Justin Steele) at 2:20 PM ET on Friday.
+On Saturday, Lars Nootbaar (.231 batting average in his past 10 games, with a double, a home run, five walks and two RBI) and the St. Louis Cardinals face the Chicago Cubs, whose starting pitcher will be Michael Fulmer.
+First pitch is at 2:20 PM ET.

 Lars Nootbaar Game Info & Props vs. the Cubs